delishariyona/fake-news-detection/README.md

 ##  Setup Instructions

-Follow these steps to set up and run the project
+Follow these steps to set up and run the project , upload the zip file of datset in the collab notebook

 it is a collab notebook in the fake news folder named FAKE_NEWS_DETECTION.ipynb